 By removing dead skin and revealing the hair follicles, exfoliation can help prevent razor burns and improve the quality of your shave.
 Be careful not to over-exfoliate, leading to redness and further skin damage.
 Instead, limit your exfoliation to once or twice weekly.

 Use the right amount of pressure to reduce shaving stress, or let your razor do the work to avoid microscopic wounds that lead to razor burn.
 If your skin is clean and your blades are sharp, your light touch will give you a close, irritation-free shave.
+It will be also better to map your face to avoid going heavy handed while going on the wrong shaving direction.

 One of the ways to prevent razor burn is by using the right shaving cream, shaving soap, or shaving gel.
 Opt for items with ingredients that can reduce inflammation and irritation caused by shaving and achieve a smoother, more comfortable shave.